modern-influence-of-ancient-warriors

 Without modern gym equipment, warriors developed remarkable strength by manipulating their own body weight and using improvised heavy objects.
 Common exercises included:

-- Push-ups, squats, and lunges performed in high volumes or in weighted variations using stone blocks or animal skins filled with sand.
+- Push-ups, squats, and lunges performed in high volumes or in weighted variations using stone blocks, sandbags made from animal hides, or even fellow soldiers as resistance.

-- Climbing ropes, trees, or rocky terrain to build grip strength, pulling power, and coordination.
+- Climbing ropes, trees, vertical rock faces, or castle walls to build grip strength, pulling power, and coordination under load.

-- Wrestling and grappling drills to develop explosive power, balance, and the ability to control an opponent.
+- Wrestling and grappling drills to develop explosive power, balance, and the ability to control an opponent's body weight in unpredictable ways.

-- Log lifting and throwing to strengthen the posterior chain and rotational power.
+- Log lifting, throwing, and carrying (often over obstacles) to strengthen the posterior chain, rotational power, and shoulder stability.

 Roman legionaries, for example, regularly marched 20 to 30 miles in full armor and kit, carrying up to 60 pounds of equipment.
-They also carried wooden stakes for fortifications, which doubled as training implements.
-Such activities built exceptional endurance and raw strength.
+They also carried wooden stakes for fortifications, which doubled as training implements for overhead carries and thrusting drills.
+Such activities built exceptional endurance and raw strength that transferred directly to battle performance.

 Endurance: The Backbone of Battlefield Longevity